ninabarzh/orchard/mitigations/virtualisation/kvm/Installation-kvm.md

 ### CLI

 Use the `virt-install` command to create a VM via Linux terminal.
-Example:

-The virtual machine will get "default" networking.
+Example (the virtual machine will get "default" networking):

     virt-install \
     --name vmname \